driscollis/wxPython_recipes_book_code/README.md

-# wxPython_recipes_book_code
+# wxPython Recipes

-Sample code from the wxPython Recipes book
+The code in this repository is from my book, wxPython Recipes

+More information coming in 4th Quarter of 2017